Elisabeth Murdoch denies she wants top News Corp job

 The failure of the company to uncover and address the transgressions cost her brother James his job as chairman of News Group Newspapers and then as executive chairman of News Corp's newspaper arm, although the resignations were strung out as the scale of the failings were laid bare.

-James has resigned as chairman of BSkyB BSY.L and moved to New York.
+James has resigned as chairman of BSkyB and moved to New York.

 FAMILY SOAP OPERA